A Radio-Controlled 1:36 Scale Model

 ...and then it was time to leave.

-5/25: I'm not down rigging the model yet, as I hope to get a sail in in a couple of weeks with Mark and Kerry, and maybe even before then.
+5/25: I'm not down rigging the model yet, as I hope to get a sail in, in a couple of weeks with Mark and Kerry, and maybe even before then.

 I made the capstan at long last.
 The drum is a 3/4" maple dowel and the rest is mahogany scrap from one of Mark's musical instrument projects.
-Not having exact measurements, I had to estimate the size from the deck plan and photographs.
+Not having exact measurements, I had to estimate

 Then something happened with the drill press that startled me, I jumped, and the part flew off somewhere.
 I spent the day "cleaning" the shop trying to find it with no luck.
-I dubbed it Amielia Earhart because it flew away and dissapeared.

-So, next night, I did it all again, but holding out some hope of finding the errant part eventually, I went about making the mizzen bow instead. when it came time to drill, I dug out the 2-direction sliding vice thing for the drill press, instead of holding it by hand with pliers, and everything came out fine with no unscheduled flights.
+So, next night, I did it all again, but holding out some hope of finding the errant part eventually, I went about making the mizzen bow instead. when it came time to drill, I dug out the 2-direction

 5/31: Still no luck finding Amielia so I went ahead and started a new fore tops'l yard bow.
 I had to get some large brass rod because the pivot hole is larger than on the mizzen.
-This time I cut, drilled and flattened two side of the center piece, and soldiered two arms onto that.

 6/1: Made the mizzen tops'l yard parrel in the same way the fore and main were made, except it has a smaller stud.
-This got painted black, but I haven't painting the other two yet.
-I'm also out of the 0-80 "scale" hex nuts.
-It costs $12 for a bag of 50 and $8 to mail them!!!
+This got painted black, but I haven't painted the other two yet.

 Previous Page | Top | Next Page